DUNE-DAQ/docs/docs/packages/trgtools/ta-dump.md

 While running, this can print information about the file reading using `-v` (warnings) and `-vv` (all).
 Errors and useful output information (save names and location) are always outputted.

 One can specify which fragments to _attempt_ to load from with the `--start-frag` option.
 This is `-10` by default in order to get the last 10 fragments for the given file.
 One can also specify which fragment to end on (not inclusive) with `--end-frag` option.
-This is `N` by default (for the previously mentioned reason).
+Otherwise, this will load from the specified start fragment until the end of the file.

 Event displays are processed by default.
 If there are many TAs that were loaded, then this may take a while to plot.
 The `--no-display` options skips event display plotting.